 Round out your breakfast or brunch menu with these recipes.

 - Smoked Salmon Platter

 Grab that eggnog and give this a try!
 I bet even your most determined eggnog haters will love it.

 And, your eggnog lovers… well forget about it!
-Eggnog French Toast could be their new favorite way to consume it.
+Eggnog French Toast could be their new favorite breakfast!